-In this case, parents are doing harm more than benefit by leaving their children vulnerable to misunderstanding and misinformation.
+In this case, parents are doing more harm than good by leaving their children vulnerable to misunderstanding and misinformation.

-Adding to this is the fact that children are greatly exposed to such discussions anyway, as they mingle with their peers and relatives, and thus get as much information as they need away from homes.
+Adding to this is the fact that children are greatly exposed to such discussions anyway, as they mingle with their peers and relatives and get as much information as they need away from home.

-Sex education is a process of acquiring information and forming attitudes and beliefs about sex, sexual identity, relationships and intimacy.
+Sex education is the process of acquiring information and forming attitudes and beliefs about sex, sexual identity, relationships, and intimacy.

 Young children are extremely curious, and they like to explore when they do not get plausible answers from their parents.
 They look for other alternatives.